 Heat Cooker.
 Fry out pork in bottom of Cooker.
 Season meat with salt and pepper; dredge in flour.
 Brown meat well in hot fat in Cooker.
 Add water and vegetables.
-Close cover securely and place pressure control weight on vent pipe.
+Exhaust Cooker.
 Cook 40 minutes at 15 pounds pressure.
-Let indicator return to zero,
+Let indicator return to zero.